 Applications of Mild Steel

-Mild steel has high tensile strength, so it can withstand heavy loads.
+- Construction: Mild steel has high tensile strength, so it can withstand heavy loads.
 This makes it ideal for beams and columns in bridges.
 It is also combined with concrete for reinforcement to build strong structures.
 Mild steel for roofing in homes is an affordable choice.

-Mild steel is used to make vehicle parts like gears, shafts, and bearings.
+- Machinery: It is used to make vehicle parts like gears, shafts, and bearings.
 It’s easy to bend and shape, making it suitable for engine parts.

-Mild steel pipes are used in industrial pipelines to carry oil and gas.
+- Industries: Mild steel pipes are used in industrial pipelines to carry oil and gas.
 This is because it can conduct heat well.

-Mild steel is good at carrying electricity so it is used in making electrical wires and used in transmission towers, and transformers.
+- Electrical System: It is good at carrying electricity so it is used in making electrical wires and used in transmission towers, and transformers.

-Mild steel is magnetic in nature, so it is fitted in magnetic door closures for holding.
+- Magnetic Doors: It is magnetic in nature, so it is fitted in magnetic door closures for holding.

-Mild steel is used in many appliances, like refrigerators, washing machines, microwave ovens, and other electronics.
+- Appliances: It is used in many appliances, like refrigerators, washing machines, microwave ovens, and other electronics.

 Grades of Mild Steel